 Contact MDDUS for more detailed advice on report writing.
 We can review reports in draft, including where you have prepared a report for the trust/health board/hospital legal team.

 - Ministry of Justice.
 Revised guidance for registered medical practitioners on the Notification of Deaths Regulations.
 March 2020

 - Crown Office and Procurator Fiscal Service.
 Reporting deaths to the procurator fiscal: Information and Guidance for Medical Practitioners.
 2015

-Annabelle MacGregor is a medical adviser at MDDUS, and Gordon McDavid and Myooran Nathan are medicolegal advisers at MDDUS
+Annabelle MacGregor is a medical adviser at MDDUS.
+Gordon McDavid and Myooran Nathan are medico-legal advisers at MDDUS Next issue

-Part two of this article in the next issue of Insight Primary Care will offer advice on preparing for and attending inquests or inquiries.
+*Part two of this article in the next issue of Insight Secondary Care will offer advice on preparing for and attending inquests or inquiries.

 This page was correct at the time of publication.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.